 What is a Statute of Limitations?

-A “statute of limitations” in this case, is the amount of time a creditor or collection agent has to sue you to force you to pay your debts.
+In this case, a “statute of limitations” is the amount of time a creditor or collection agent has to sue you to force you to pay your debts.
 Each state has its own statute of limitations laws.
 For example, in Texas, the limit is four years.
 In Oregon, the limit is six years.

 Unfortunately, these laws only apply to legal proceedings.
 Once the time limit is up, the collector can no longer take you to court.